Appdynamics/vmware-vsphere-monitoring-extension/README.md

 1. Run 'mvn clean install' from the vmware-vsphere-monitoring-extension directory
 2. Deploy the file VMWareMonitor.zip found in the 'dist' directory into \<machineagent install dir\>/monitors/
 3. Unzip the deployed file
-4. Open \<machineagent install dir\>/monitors/VMWareMonitor/monitor.xml and update the host (Host of VSphere), username and password (VSphere credentials).
+4. Open \<machineagent install dir\>/monitors/VMWareMonitor/config.yml and update the host (Host of VSphere), username and password (VSphere credentials).
 Note: The host can be specified with or without a specific port.
 For instance, if no port is specified, port 80 will be used (i.e. argument name="host" is-required="true" default-value="hostname:" ).
 On the other hand, if there is specific port then it needs to be appended to the host in the monitor.xml (i.e.argument name="host" is-required="true" default-value="hostname:port")
-5. Also, the vmnames and hostnames arguments needs to be configured.
+5. Also in hostConfig, the host and vms arguments needs to be configured.
 There are two ways to specify the value for this argument.
 If * is specified as the value then all the VMs/Hosts associated with the host will be fetched.
-If a comma separated list of values is provided, then only those VMs/Hosts wil be fetched. (see monitor.xml for examples)
+If a comma separated list of values is provided, then only those VMs/Hosts wil be fetched. (see config.yml for examples)
 6. Restart the machineagent
 7. In the AppDynamics Metric Browser, look for: Application Infrastructure Performance  | \<Tier\> | Custom Metrics | VMWare | Status